Building Coordinators' Role and Responsibilities

 - If a department within a building is hiring a new employee or moving a current employee and new keys are needed, a Key Request Form should be submitted at least one week prior to the start or move date to allow the locksmith the time needed to cut and deliver the keys.
 The signed and completed form is mailed (ML# 7111) or faxed (x1926) to the Physical Plant office.

 - Card Access is generally used to access a building and is administered by the ALL Card Center.
 A Request for Building Access Form must be completed and signed by your Administrative Department Head or Academic Chair.
-It is also signed by your Building Coordinator so they have a sense of who has access to the building.
 Forward the form to the All Card Center for processing.
 Please allow two business days for completion.

 - Remind departments to provide information regarding any personnel changes.
 If a change in personnel or a new hire occurs, with adequate notice, a more involved and/or thorough cleaning project can be scheduled.